John Barney Miller

 - Died September 5, 1923 in Saranac Lake, NY USA

 Infielder Dots Miller played in the majors for a dozen years.
 As a rookie with the 1909 Pittsburgh Pirates, he led National League second basemen in fielding as his club won the World Series.
-After his big league career ended, he became manager of the San Francisco Seals in 1922 and led the team to the Pacific Coast League pennant.
+He served as a Marine during World War I. After his big league career ended, he became manager of the San Francisco Seals in 1922 and led the team to the Pacific Coast League pennant.
 The next year, with the Seals again in first place, he fell ill with tuberculosis and died on September 5th.